• Skip to primary navigation

 Mexican Green Spaghetti (Espagueti Verde)

-Trofie twisted pasta (or spaghetti) tossed with a creamy poblano sauce made from roasted poblanos and Mexican crema, modified from La Cocina de Leslie blog.
+Trofie twisted pasta (or spaghetti) tossed with a creamy green poblano sauce made from roasted poblano peppers and Mexican crema (Mexican sour cream, also called Crema Mexicana).

 Course: Pasta, vegetarian main